Leo-Corporation/LeoCorpLibrary-Web/documentation/Crypt.md

 ---
 # Crypt
 ## Introduction
-To use the following methods, you need to use the version 2.6 or higher of LeoCorpLibrary, and put this on top of your code file:
+To use the following methods, you need to use the version 2.6 or higher of LeoCorpLibrary, and put this in your "using" region:

 C#
 ~~~ cs